 The other is a draft Power of Attorney dated 1867 to be executed by "Walter Coulson James [Nunks's brother] and Augustus Frederick James of New Zealand" which is part of a collection of family documents deposited at the Cornwall Record Office by Peggy Scott [Records of the Leah Family, Paul: X573/77/3].

 At any rate, by the mid 1890s (when he was in his early fifties) "Nunks" had returned to Europe, where he met and married an artist named Katherine Anna Geale ("Kitty") in Freiburg, Gerrmany (her first name is variously spelt Katharine or Katherine in different sources, but in her Will (AFJ/12) it is generally, though not exclusively, spelt with an underlined 'a', which I have taken as definitive).
 A letter to his sister-in-law (and cousin) Ellen ("Nell") James (née Leah), dated 25 Sep 1898 begins "The sands of my bachelorhood are running out fast and Thursday [29 Sep] will soon be upon us".
 Tragically, Nunks and Kitty had only five years together, as she died in Florence in 1903.
-Several of Kitty's pictures remain in the hands of members of the family.
+Several of Kitty's pictures remain in the hands of members of the family, and are listed below.